bartvanhoey/AbpOpenIddictRepo/README.md

 You will be redirected to the HomePage of the app.
 Et voilà!
 As you can see, you received an access token from the **ABP Framework API**.
 Now you can start consuming the API!

-Get the[source code](https://github.com/bartvanhoey/AbpOpenIddictRepo) on GitHub.
+Get the [source code](https://github.com/bartvanhoey/AbpOpenIddictRepo) on GitHub.

 Enjoy and have fun!